EagleMiner37/easydiagram/README.md

 # easydiagram
-A simple and easy library for drawing diagrams
+A library on python to draw diagrams